musial-bright/aws-appsync-playground/README.md

 Already in the project, but when new it's good to know the following:
 - `amplify init` has been already done, but you should know that it exists
-- Download and generate your API from AWS AppSync `amplify add codegen --apiId xoqnoeczwjagdebvclaitfqqxq`
+- Download and generate your API from AWS AppSync `amplify add codegen --apiId xxx-yy-zz`

 ### Config
 Remember to put the AppSync API-Key into.
 You can generate a key in the AWS AppSync console.